Cro-Magnon: Hunting and gathering

+Palaeolithic peoples are typically characterised as having had a meat-heavy diet, with an emphasis on big prey items, although foodprints such as dental macrowear show that their diets varied greatly depending on geography; high latitude populations in boreal forests and mammoth steppes did heavily subsist on meat, but Mediterranean populations ate extremely diverse arrays of both plants and animals.
+The LGM extirpated most European megafauna (Quaternary extinction event), and similarly post-LGM peoples tend to have a higher rate of nutrient-deficiency-related ailments, including a reduction in average height.
+Probably due to the contraction of habitable territory, these bands were subsisting on a much broader food range of plants, smaller animals, and aquatic resources (broad spectrum revolution).

 Historically, ethnographic studies on hunter-gatherer subsistence strategies have long placed emphasis on sexual division of labour and most especially the hunting of big game by men.
 This culminated in the 1966 book Man the Hunter, which focuses almost entirely on the importance of male contributions of food to the group.
 As this was published during the second-wave feminism movement, this was quickly met with backlash from many female anthropologists.
 Among these was Australian archaeologist Betty Meehan in her 1974 article Woman the Gatherer, who argued that women play a vital role in these communities by gathering more reliable food plants and small game, as big game hunting has a low success rate.
 The concept of "Woman the Gatherer" has since gained significant support.

-Nonetheless, Palaeolithic peoples are typically characterised as having had a meat-heavy diet, with an emphasis on big prey items.
-The LGM extirpated most European megafauna (Quaternary extinction event), and similarly post-LGM peoples tend to have a higher rate of nutrient-deficiency-related ailments, including a reduction in average height.
-Probably due to the contraction of habitable territory, these bands were subsisting on a much broader food range of plants, smaller animals, and aquatic resources (broad spectrum revolution).